codacy/codacy-rubocop/docs/description/Sorbet_SignatureBuildOrder.md

-Checks for the correct order of sig builder methods:
+Checks for the correct order of `sig` builder methods.

-- abstract, override, or overridable
-- type_parameters
-- params
-- returns, or void
-- soft, checked, or on_failure
+Options:

+* `Order`: The order in which to enforce the builder methods are called.

 # Examples